 In fact, cheating is such a rampant issue in the online education world; it caught the attention of researchers at MIT and Harvard, who learned that students would often use the CAMEO strategy (copying answers using multiple existences online).

 Accreditation can also be an issue with online CEUs for nurses.
 Online courses make it possible for nurses to access them from anywhere, but it also makes it possible for anyone to post a course and claim it is legitimate.
 However, there is a way to avoid this issue.

 "When searching for online continuing education credits, it is important to look for content that is accredited," suggests Johnson.

 "The American Nurse Credentialing Center (ANCC) establishes standards in nursing continuing education to ensure that the information is up to date, follows industry standards, and is grounded in evidence.

 “By choosing content that is accredited, nurses can ensure that what they are learning is designed to improve care and patient outcomes," she continues.

-Take advantage of discounted educational courses and free CEUs when you become a travel nurse with NurseChoice.
+Take advantage of discounted educational courses and free CEUs when you become a contract nurse with NurseChoice.
 Learn more here.